ALLRiPPED/RPI-LightGun-Tool/README.md

 - What gun(s) is this for ?

-      This is made fr guns that are mouse input.
+      This is made for guns that are mouse input.
       - Gun4IR
       - Wii Mote Guns
       - Actual mouse